 - No overnight guest can stay in residence longer than seven (7) consecutive days.
 Overnight guests are limited to one seven (7) consecutive day stay per semester.

-- Host and guests cannot sleep in residence hall common rooms.
+- Host and guests cannot sleep in residence hall common rooms, nor may any student remove common room furniture or cushions to accommodate a guest in their room.